Farid022/Portfolio/README.md

 ## [3.
 Plant Disease Detector](https://apps.apple.com/pk/app/plant-disease-detector/id6502377130)
-It is similar to the tiktok app, but this Tiktoki has the transparent tabBar and work smoothly.
+It is AI plant disease detector app.
+User pick an image from gallery or take from camera and chatGPT-4 will detect the disease from the leaf or plant..

 **Tech Used**
 - 🎨 Flutter